copsTvFan/cops-episode-guide/guide.md

 Aired 2005-07-02.

-**Coast to Coast 78** (Pierce County WA -- 7:09 PM Traffic Stop) Lakewood PD -- Officer Joe Kolp has been there 6 years, 5 in Lakewood.
+**Coast to Coast 78**

+- (Pierce County, WA -- 7:09 PM Traffic Stop) Lakewood PD -- Officer Joe Kolp has been there 6 years, 5 in Lakewood.
 He is in the reserves and went to Iraq for a year.
 He brought a flag with him and when he got back he gave it to the chief who hung it up.
 He spots guy who gave them a fake name last time, so they are getting him again.
 They pull him over in a B&I parking lot and Joe pulls him out of the truck and cuffs him.
 Officer John Henterly talks to the female passenger who has no idea what's going on.
 David says they think he is his twin brother Darren, but he's really Darren.
 They pull up a picture of him on the computer and match it.
 He knew he had a felony warrant that's why he lied.
 They take the woman out and cuff her.
 There is a purse on the seat, but she says it isn't hers.
 She admits there is a rig in there and they find a needle with blood, two ID's with the same picture, but with different info.
   Then they find a paper with 5 more different ID's on them.
 She tries to say it's a joke and doesn't all the ID's, then she admits she has a warrant for BTC -- meth, that none of the ID's are hers and she failed her final drug treatment.
 Both are going to jail for a while.
-Hamilton County OH (8:02 PM Animal Complaint) Sheriff's Office -- Cpl Pete Enderle says a woman found a snake in her closet.
+- Hamilton County, OH (8:02 PM Animal Complaint) Sheriff's Office -- Cpl Pete Enderle says a woman found a snake in her closet.
 He goes in her house and she's on the phone with her mom and freaking out.
 She says it's in the hall closet, it's black with orange marks and it is a baby.
 He tears apart the closet and doesn't find it.
 She says she was cleaning and running around and saw it go into the closet.
 He finds it behind the baseboard so Pete pulls it off with a hammer and screwdriver.
 She says "god love you."
 He hacks the wall apart with her permission and can't get it.
 They go in the basement and she freaks thinking she saw it, but it was just a wire.
 He can't find it and goes back upstairs and she says she feels better now and gives him a hug and thanks him.
 He goes out to his car and then she screams to come back.
 She unlocks the door and lets him in.
 The snake is on the floor and he grabs it and wraps it around a board and takes it outside.
 It looks like a baby rattler.
 She is so happy and thanks and hugs him again.
-Fort Worth, TX (9:37 PM Burglary in Progress) East Division Crime Response Team -- Officer Chad Mills says he likes working there and busting felons, drug dealers, gang bangers who are responsible for all the crimes.
+- Fort Worth, TX (9:37 PM Burglary in Progress) East Division Crime Response Team -- Officer Chad Mills says he likes working there and busting felons, drug dealers, gang bangers who are responsible for all the crimes.
 They don't have to take calls either.
 Officer Curtis Miller is his partner who spots a broken down truck and people are trying to strip it.
 They jump out and catch they black guys, one is a wearing a Kobe Bryant jersey, and cuff them.
   Officer Matt Moore also caught one.
 They find the tires in their car.
 Kobe says a guy told him he would pay $500 for the rims.
 He doesn't know the guy, never saw him, he just talked him into it.
 He says he doesn't need the money, works hard from 9-5 and just bought the car.
 Now it's a felony and they can seize his car.
 He's covered with sweat and says he worked hard for the car and paid $1000 for it.
 He'll be in front of a judge, in jail and on $15,000 bail.
 The second guy says Kobe sang like a bird and he won't say nothing.
 The other guy rolled the 4th tire behind a house as insurance.
 They go back and find it.

 ## CP-1730